edgi-govdata-archiving/sitemapper/README.md

 ### cloning

-use --recursive when cloning into this repo
+Use --recursive when cloning into this repo

 ## python-sitemap